 - Food – This depends on what food you will be providing.
 A raw/homemade diet, premium brands, supermarket brands etc. For one cat, your costs would be around $10 a week.

 - Cat litter – $8-10 a week

-- Parasitic medications – Fleas, heartworm, tapeworm, roundworm, hookworm, ticks are the minimum a cat should be treated for.
-Many of the topical applications need to be re-applied once a month.
+- Parasitic medications – Fleas, heartworm, tapeworm, roundworm, hookworm, and ticks.
+Many of the topical applications are monthly.
 A 6 pack of Revolution (which covers fleas and worms, excluding tapeworm) is approximately $75.00, or $3.12 per week, then you will need to give your cat an appropriate tapeworm medication and tick preventative if your cat goes outside.
 I would recommend allowing $5-8 per week for parasitic medications.

 - Annual veterinary check, with vaccinations – An annual booster with a health check would be in the range of $70 per year.
 Which amounts to $1.34 per week.
 Obviously, this figure doesn’t take into account unexpected accidents/illness that may affect the cat.